Pilot killed, 2 others injured in ‘mishap’ at Air Force base in Texas - NewsBreak

 (NEXSTAR) – One pilot was killed and two others injured during a “mishap involving two T-38C Talon trainer aircraft” at Laughlin Air Force Base in Texas on Friday, according to a new release.

-Specific details of the incident were not disclosed, though officials had previously said the accident “took place on the runway.”Air Force says nearly 8,500 miss deadline for COVID-19 shots
+Specific details of the incident were not disclosed, though officials had previously said the accident “took place on the runway.”National Guard helping hospitals deal with COVID-19 surge

 “Losing teammates is unbelievably painful and it is with a heavy heart I express my sincere condolences,” said Col. Craig Prather, commander of the 47th Flying Training Wing , in a statement included with the release.
 “Our hearts, thoughts, and prayers are with our pilots involved in this mishap and their families.”